 - Year(s) Officially Discovered: Roughly, the 19th Century

-Discovery Put Into Action: Most Work In The Field Began By The 1970s/80s
+- Discovery Put Into Action: Most Work In The Field Began By The 1970s/80s

-Team/Person Behind The Discovery: Noam Chomsky
+- Team/Person Behind The Discovery: Noam Chomsky

 Some might assume that Linguistics is as old as writing or discussion, yet it’s not.
 However, it is one of our greatest discoveries and essentially inventions.
 Linguistics happens to be the study of language, full stop.
 Yet this study involves a lot of things, such as language form, meaning, and context.
 It also involves the analysis of how language is used in social, anthropological, historical, and political sectors.
 It is especially concerned with how language influences others.

 Traditionally, a specific Linguist would study how humans interact by observing the relationship between sound and the meaning behind it.
 Linguistic knowledge has given us critical information regarding these connections, such as the field of semantics, sarcasm, and the principle discipline of pragmatics.
-Then you have theoretical linguists who try to understand patterns and structure that allow them to describe something specific.
+Then you have theoretical linguists who try to understand patterns and structures that allow them to describe something specific.
 Such as a person’s true belief versus a lie.